fuzzylabs/website/hugo/content/case-studies/xpertrule.md

 Could we show that using AI could speed up handling of claims?
 What would be the best way to achieve this?
 And how quickly could we build something to prove the idea would work?

-The solution
+### The solution

 We were able to quickly identify the main problems to solve, and apply the most appropriate use of AI to build a working demo.
 We built a simple web frontend which allowed the user to upload a scanned document, and view all the relevant extracted information in it at a glance.

 In our client’s own words:

-“We asked Fuzzy Labs to do a short, quick investigation to understand whether AI tools could be utilized to help our client automate the Indexing process.
+<blockquote class="client-quote">“We asked Fuzzy Labs to do a short, quick investigation to understand whether AI tools could be utilized to help our client automate the Indexing process."</blockquote>

 They exceeded our expectations, as not only did they complete the investigation with a clear view on what was possible, but they also built a demo of the AI tools, which I was able to use with my stakeholders.”